jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

+For the Laplacian kernel \eqref{eq:laplace_kernel}, expansions are commonly done in spherical coordinates $\vec{r} = (r,\theta,\varphi)$ using spherical harmonic functions $Y_n^m$:

+Here, we refer to $R^m_n$ as the regular basis and $S^m_n$ as the singular basis.
+Inserting \eqref{eq:poisson_density} and \eqref{eq:laplace_expansion} into \eqref{eq:convolution} and truncating the series at finite order $p$ leads to \emph{multipole expansions} of the form

+with multipole coefficients $C_n^m$.
+It can be shown that the error of expansion \eqref{eq:mpl_series} scales as $(a/r)^{p+1}$ for evaluation positions $\vec{r}$ outside a ball with radius $a$ around the origin, where $a$ refers to the distance of the charge furthest from the origin \cite{greengardNewVersionFast1997}.
+Similarly, \emph{local expansions} are defined as

+with local coefficients $D_n^m$ and an error that scales like $(r/a)^{p+1}$ inside the ball with radius $a$, where $a$ now represents the distance of the charge closest to the origin.

-Laplace-kernel FMM is generally based on complex-valued spherical harmonic basis functions (\ref{eq:regular_basis}, \ref{eq:singular_basis}).
+The above expansions are based on complex-valued spherical harmonic basis functions (\ref{eq:regular_basis}, \ref{eq:singular_basis}).
 However, it is straightforward to show that $C^{-m}_n = \bar{C}^m_n$ and $D^{-m}_n = \bar{D}^m_n$, i.e. expansion coefficients of opposite sign in $m$ are complex conjugates.
 Therefore, it is possible to either only save half of the coefficients or to use a real-valued basis instead.
-As shown in \cite{Gumerov2008FastMM}, recursion relations are available for cheaply computing a real-valued regular basis \eqref{sec:reg_rec}.
-Similar recursion relations can not only be derived for the singular basis \eqref{sec:sing_rec}, but also for the gradient of the regular basis \eqref{sec:reg_grad_rec}, which can be used to directly compute fields instead of potentials.
+As shown in \cite{gumerovFastMultipoleMethods2008}, recursion relations are available for cheaply computing a real-valued regular basis.
+We use slightly different recursions to not only compute our regular basis \eqref{sec:reg_rec}, but also the gradient of the regular basis \eqref{sec:reg_grad_rec}, which can be used to directly compute fields instead of potentials.
+We note that our basis differs slightly from the reference, such that multipole coefficients are computed and local expansions evaluated as follows:

+where $\delta_{0m}$ is the Kronecker delta and $\sgn$ the sign function including zero ($\sgn(0) = 1$).
+For completeness, we also include recursions to compute the corresponding singular basis \eqref{sec:sing_rec}.